 I took a boot trace with Windows Performance Recorder and found that the boot time was about 175 seconds.
 And in the Disk usage graph you can notice a high disk activity !
 So at first glance I’ve deduced that the problem is disk bound.
 I was reinforced in my analysis by the non-presence of readyboot graph !
 Which means that the ReadyBoot and Prefetch mechanisms were not enabled !

 My next step was enabling the Superfetch service which hosts the two mechanisms.
-After rebooting the system five times, to allow the ReadyBoot to prefetch and cache the necessary data.
+After rebooting the system six times, to allow the ReadyBoot to prefetch and cache the necessary data.
 The boot time decreased to 77 seconds !
 A gain of 98s.

 You can enable or disable Prefetching for boot and application startups, by editing this registry key value HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters\EnablePrefetcher.

 - Set it to 0 to disable prefetching altogether;

 - Set it to 1 to enable prefetching of only applications;

 So by enabling Prefetcher and ReadyBoot mechanisms you can improve Windows Performance even when the hardware plays against you.